 System C: drive is getting full after running Windows 11 computer for a period of time.
 It is most common issue to Windows computer users.
 Many types and large amount of files are saving in C drive continuously, of course it becomes full sooner or later.
 Nobody likes to recreate partitions and reinstall operating system and all programs.
 Many people ask whether it's possible to add more space to C drive in Windows 11 laptop, desktop or tablet without losing data.
 The answer is yes.
-In this article, I'll introduce full solution to add space to system C drive in Windows 11 computer.
+In this article, I'll introduce full solution to add space to C drive in Windows 11 computer.
 Select the corresponding method according to your own disk partition configuration.

 1. How to add adjacent Unallocated space to C drive

-Steps to add Unallocated space to C drive in Windows 11 with Disk Management:
+How to add space to C drive in Windows 11 without any software:

 - Press Windows + X keys and click Disk Management in the list.